I. Examples of Sonic Citizenship

 1.1.
 The Nation: Community Singing as Sonic Citizenship

-In “Sonic citizenship - Right and rites of belonging in Ireland,” the Irish researcher in music and migration Helen Phelan examines community singing in an asylum-seeking community in Ireland in the early years of the new millennium.
-Phelan concludes that in addition to giving a distraction to isolating and monotonous living conditions, community singing would also establish a “sung belonging,” a sense of belonging during a precarious situation in which people lack formal citizenship.
-In consequence, she argues for “the role of ritual singing as a form of ‘sonic’ citizenship or sung belonging” as a “‘rites-based’ rather than a ‘rights-based’ space of belonging” (Phelan 2018: 248 and 256).
-Being together in a sensory presence, whether in the form of religious rituals or community singing, reminds us experientially that we are not alone.
+In “Sonic citizenship: Rights and rites of belonging in Ireland” (2018), the Irish researcher of music and migration Helen Phelan examines community singing in an asylum-seeking community in Ireland in the early years of the new millennium.
+Phelan concludes that in addition to providing a distraction from isolating and monotonous living conditions, community singing would also establish a “sung belonging,” a sense of belonging during a precarious situation in which people lack formal citizenship.
+She therefore argues for “the role of ritual singing as a form of ‘sonic’ citizenship or sung belonging” as a “‘rites-based’ rather than a ‘rights-based’ space of belonging” (Phelan 2018: 248 and 256).
+Being together in a state of sensory awareness, whether in the form of religious rituals or community singing, reminds us experientially that we are not alone.
 By offering a form, content, and bodily expression through gesture and sound (sonority), the group song creates a phenomenological experience of an unfolded and practiced (performed) belonging (Phelan 2018: 258).

-In continuation of Phelan’s analysis, the multiplicity of collective singing initiatives that we saw during the pandemic could therefore be regarded as such a practiced and performed ritual of belonging, where the singing established a rites-based space of belonging.
-Here, participatory sonic practices through sung belonging, established and expressed community and solidarity between citizens of a local community or a nation.
+In a continuation of Phelan’s analysis: the multiplicity of collective singing initiatives that we saw during the pandemic could be regarded as such a practiced and performed ritual of belonging, where the singing established a rites-based space of belonging.
+Here, participatory sonic practices, through sung belonging, established and expressed community and solidarity between citizens of a local community or a nation.

 In this example there are two dimensions of sonic citizenship in play.
-The first pertains to the social, horizontal aspect such as the sense of belonging, or the sense of exclusion; the other pertains to the formal, juridical ties with the nation-state, wherein one holds formal citizenship, entailing certain rights (e.g. freedom of speech), but also formal and informal restrictions, duties, and laws.
+The first pertains to the social, horizontal aspect such as the sense of belonging or the sense of exclusion; the other pertains to the formal, juridical ties with the nation-state wherein one holds formal citizenship, entailing certain rights (e.g. freedom of speech) but also formal and informal restrictions, duties, and laws.
 These two dimensions are often intertwined, as illustrated in the example of community singing on screen.
 This example could be seen as an innocent attempt to comfort the viewers by establishing a mediated horizontal space of belonging.
-Concomitantly, it could be regarded as an attempt to manage or govern the public, because an enhanced sense of belonging would make the public more susceptible to the restrictions imposed by the government.
+Concomitantly, it could be regarded as an attempt to manage or govern the public, as an enhanced sense of belonging would make the public more compliant to the restrictions imposed by the government.

 A historic example of the intertwinement of the two dimensions of sonic citizenship can be found in the American historian Helen Rosenfeld’s analysis of post-revolutionary France and the challenges following the newly achieved freedom of speech.
-Speakers in parliament and other democratic forums would drown each other in noise and thus prohibit the democratic participation.
-The freedom of speech was thus followed by new problem: the right to be heard (Rosenfeld 2011).
+Speakers in parliament and other democratic forums would drown each other out with noise, thus prohibiting democratic participation.
+Freedom of speech was thus accompanied by a new problem: the right to be heard (Rosenfeld 2011).
 As indicated in the introduction, the Danish term medborgerskab places a stronger emphasis on the social, horizontal dimension, akin to what is referred to in English as civicness, because it encompasses both the horizontal, social relations with others and the vertical aspect of power, including rights (e.g., freedom of speech) and limitations.
-Since sonic citizenship encompasses both the horizontal, social sense of belonging or exclusion, and the vertical question of power, which entails both protection and rights but also restrictions, sonic citizenship necessarily implies a field of conflict or dissensus.
+Since sonic citizenship encompasses both the horizontal, social sense of belonging or exclusion as well as the vertical question of power, including both protection and rights but also restrictions, sonic citizenship necessarily implies a field of conflict or dissensus.
 However, by focusing on these elements of conflict, and accepting them, we might also be able to find ways for individuals to accept or to address these conflicts in a constructive way.